rabbitmq/rabbitmq-website/site/tutorial-three-python.md

 exchange is forbidden.

-The messages will be lost if no queue is bound to the exchange yet, but that's okay for us; if no consumer is listening yet (ie: the exchange hasn't been created) we can safely discard the message.
+The messages will be lost if no queue is bound to the exchange yet, but that's okay for us; if no consumer is listening yet (i.e., the exchange hasn't been created) we can safely discard the message.

 The code for `receive_logs.py`: